Orthotic treatment of adult scoliosis patients with chronic back pain

 Selection of orthosis type and orthotic design

-The basic shape of a sBrace L orthosis module was selected.
+The basic shape of an Ortholutions sBrace L orthosis module was selected.
 The preparation of the trunk orthosis is based on body measurements and clinical images without plaster cast.

 The deviation of the pelvis in the frontal plane to the right was introduced into the CAD model.